 Every time the user visits a particular page for the first time, a cache of that dynamic page is created and stored in the server as a static HTML file.
-Next time when same or a different user visits the page, the cached static version of the page is served.
-This will eliminate the Nginx and PHP workload in regenerate the dynamic page at subsequent visit thus improve overall server performance.
+Next time when the same or a different user visits the page, the cached static version of the page is served.
+This will eliminate the Nginx and PHP workload in regenerating the dynamic page at subsequent visits, thus improving overall server performance.

-With Nginx cache enabled, we do not require to set up any caching plugin if using WordPress or any web application that runs on a complete LEMP stack.
+With Nginx cache enabled, we do not require setting up any caching plugin using WordPress or any web application that runs on a complete LEMP stack.

 Follow these easy steps to enable the FastCGI Nginx Cache to improve overall speed.
 You can also follow the steps mentioned in this video guide.

 In the extensive guide and video tutorial on Nginx FastCGI Cache, you will learn:

 - Including the FastCGI Cache rules in Nginx

 - Adding FastCGI Nginx Cache path in the configuration file